yonaodoi/Health-Insurance-Claims/README.md

-This is my Health Insurance Claims Project, where I used SQL and Tableau BI to clean, analyze, and visualize health insurance claims data.
+This is my Health Insurance Claims Project, where I used SQL and Tableau BI tool to clean, analyze, and visualize health insurance claims data.
 I built one comprehensive dashboard that brings together four key areas of analysis:

 Cost Drivers: I explored which claim types, providers, or patient groups contribute most to overall costs.